 This short guitar lesson provides 14 ways of connecting dominant chord voicings on the same string set (7 and extended) and three easy lines using the Mixo Blues Scale.
 A free transcription in PDF (or give what you want) is available here on the GUMROAD store.

 In this short lesson for beginners you will learn how to build basic triad chords on guitar, how to connect, hear and recognize them in an easy way, step by step.
 Four exercises with tab/standard notation and neck diagrams are proposed here, the aim being to play the six main types of triads on different string sets without displacing the hand.

 "Voice leading" is a term that refers to the smooth progression of each voice of a chord.
 This technique consist to move individually one or several voices up or down by a step from one chord to the next.

 Voice leading is very used by composers and improvisers in order to connect chords instead of bouncing them around.

 The aim of this lesson is to connect or voice-lead basic four-note chords of the same types by moving only one voice.
 This technique is very fun and should help you learn some of the most important chords used in jazz guitar.

 Guide tones are the notes in a chord which leads or gives harmonic pull toward the next chord, these are an excellent way to study and absorb the sound of any chord progression.

 Guide tones are used to outline chord progressions in an improvisation.
 They are most of the time the 3rd and the 7th because this is what determines whether a chord is major, minor, or dominant.

-You will learn how to target important notes in each chord by working on guide tones.
-This jazz guitar lesson explains how to solo over common jazz progressions using and connecting the guide tones.
+This jazz guitar lesson explains how to solo over common jazz progressions by using guide tones.